Shoe-banging incident: Subsequent commentary

-Khrushchev's granddaughter Nina L. Khrushcheva writes that, after years of embarrassed silence, her family explained their recollection of the event.
+Khrushchev's great-granddaughter Nina L. Khrushcheva writes that, after years of embarrassed silence, her family explained their recollection of the event.
 According to Nina, Khrushchev was wearing new and tight shoes, so he took them off while sitting.
 He started pounding the table with his fist during his angry response, and his watch fell off.
-When he was picking it up, his discarded shoes caught his eye and he took the opportunity to pick one up and pound the desk with it.
+When he was picking it up, his empty shoes caught his eye and he took the opportunity to pick one up and pound the desk with it.
 She also mentions that many versions of the incident have been in circulation, with various dates and occasions.

 Nina's account is very similar to that of Khrushchev's long-time interpreter Viktor Sukhodrev, who sat with him during the event and reported that his boss pounded on his delegate-desk so hard that his watch stopped, which only infuriated him further and prompted the switch to the shoe.

 Sergei Khrushchev (Nikita's son) stated that he could not find any photo or video evidence of the incident.
 Both NBC and CBC ran a search in their archives but were unable to find a tape of the event.

 In Sergei's opinion, it would be very unlikely that Nikita Khrushchev intentionally removed his shoe.
 There was little space under the desk, and the Soviet leader, being somewhat overweight, could not reach his feet.
 This specific issue was addressed in 2002 by a former UN staffer, who said that Khrushchev could not have spontaneously removed his shoe at his desk but had previously lost it after a journalist stepped on it.
 The UN staffer then retrieved the shoe, wrapped it in a napkin, and passed it back to Khrushchev, who was unable to put it back on and had to leave it on the floor next to his desk; the same staffer also confirmed that she saw him later bang the shoe on the desk, thus lending credence to the reports by Nina Khrushcheva and Viktor Sukhodrev.